Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Implications

-Based on our extensive experimental results, we provide guidance for developers to better understand the impact of data contamination in code intelligence.
-Firstly, we find that although PLMs suffer from contamination during pre-training, their performance does not show significant improvement on the test set after fine-tuning, indicating that the impact of contamination can be effectively mitigated to some extent.
-Therefore, deploying PLMs with fine-tuning in practice is safe for data contamination, contrary to the conclusion from NLP research \cite{jiang2024investigating}.
-Therefore, contamination in fine-tuning should be given more attention instead of pre-training for PLMs.
-Secondly, practitioners must exercise heightened vigilance around paired contamination for the usage of LLMs, as this configuration makes model performance significantly overestimated.
-This differential impact between PLMs and LLMs necessitates tailored contamination mitigation strategies in practice.
+\textbf{Implications for Practitioners:} Firstly, in Section \ref{Discussion}, we find that although PLMs suffer from contamination during pre-training, their performance does not show significant improvement on the test set after fine-tuning, indicating that the impact of contamination can be effectively mitigated to some extent.
+Therefore, deploying PLMs with fine-tuning in practice is safe for data contamination of the pre-training stage, contrary to the conclusion from NLP research \cite{jiang2024does} mentioned in Section \ref{RQ1: Does Input-Only Contamination Lead to Performance Overestimation?}.
+In other words, contamination in fine-tuning should be given more attention instead of pre-training for PLMs.
+Secondly, when LLM practitioners are doing data cleaning before LLM pre-training \cite{touvron2023llama, jiang2025aixcoder}, they need not allocate efforts to code samples that are unpaired or only partially occur in follow-up benchmarks, because these kinds of contamination carry insignificant effects on downstream performance, as we revealed in Section \ref{Experimental Result}.